Youth offending team

 Youth offending teams also arrange for Appropriate Adults to accompany under 17s after their arrest in order to advise and support the young person, and observe that they are treated fairly.
-When a youth is arrested and unaccompanied by an adult (relation or friend who is over 18), the station often calls the local YOT to request an appropriate adult to come to the relevant station.
+When a youth is arrested and unaccompanied by an adult (relation or friend who is 18 or over), the police often call the local YOT to request an appropriate adult to come to the relevant station.

-Role in the criminal justice process
+Role in the youth justice system

 Youth Offending Teams engage young offenders in a wide range of tasks designed to put something positive back into the local community through unpaid activities, as well as preventing them from re-offending.
 YOTs ensure that offenders have a lower chance of re-offending by performing checkups during the rehabilitation process, checking on their accommodation, friends, possibilities of coercion into offending or drug/alcohol use, and so on.

 Youth Offending Teams can also provide important information relevant to a young persons case to police officers, social workers or the courts.

 All members of Youth Offending Teams have expertise in areas relevant to the care and rehabilitation of young offenders.
 These may include areas such as the Police Service, Probation Service, Social Services, the Health Service, Education, and Psychology.